David Downie: Fiction

 The second Daria Vinci novel, Roman Roulette, appeared in 2022.
-Daria, now at work in Rome, investigates the apparently self-inflicted death in the Catacombs, directly beneath the headquarters of the American Institute in Rome, of a freelance author hired to write the Institute's history.
-The death had taken place at a moment when, not far above, Daria was attending a benefit concert for the Institute.
+Daria, now at work in Rome, investigates the apparently self-inflicted death in the Catacombs, directly beneath the headquarters of the American Institute in Rome, of a freelance author hired to write the institute's history.
+The death had taken place at a moment when, not far above, Daria was attending a benefit concert for the institute.
 Conveniently Bremach and Morbido are at hand again; in Rome, once again, there is a questor who wants her off the case.

+Right-wing politics in the United States becomes an insistent theme in Downie's Clear, Cool, Sweet Water (2026), though the novel is set entirely in Europe.
+The disappearance of Robert, an ageing U.S. expatriate, long settled in eastern France, appears at first to result from ambitious hiking in a forested, swampy landscape.
+Instead he has travelled incognito to Italy, attempting to re-attract his estranged wife, Laure, while dodging his murderous nephew, the ferrety-faced hacker Luke, who is armed with a drone as well as firearms (a reviewer sees "dark shadows of Ukraine and Iran").
+The enmity results from Robert's quarrel with his brother, Luke's father, who now leads an evangelical church in California with extreme conservative leanings.
+Laure, Robert and Luke are followed in alternate chapters towards a climax in Monterosso al Mare in Liguria: Robert and Laure are reunited at the spot where they first fell in love, while Luke is trapped by Italian bureaucracy, the only force able to stand against the powers that threaten the world.
+The book's title is the opening line of a famous sonnet by Petrarch: "Chiare, fresche e dolci acque".